Krushna Abhishek & Govinda At War Again! Krushna Says Govinda’s Wife Has Influenced The Family!

 Kashmira’s Comment Has Hurt Sunita & Govinda!

-When asked as to why things have reached this point, Sunita revealed the reason to be Kashmira's comment on social media about them, which hurt them!
+When asked as to why things have reached this point, Sunita revealed the reason to be Kashmira's comment on the social media about them.
 She says, "All was well until Kashmira had the audacity to slyly write rubbish about us on social media, soon after that appearance (on The Drama Company).
 She referred to us as ‘People who dance for money' in that post.
 Even if we were paid for that appearance, it was none of her business."

 ‘There Is No Chance Of A Reconciliation’

 She further added, "After claiming that we ‘dance for money', Krushna and Kashmira had the audacity to dance to Govinda's songs at Bharti Singh's wedding.
 They pretend like all is well, but that's not the case.
 There is no chance of a reconciliation.
-Kashmera's nasty comment and lies have deeply hurt us."
+Kashmira's nasty comment and lies have deeply hurt us."

 Krushna: Sunita Mami Has Influenced The Family!